 Subsequently, the plaintiffs in two of the civil lawsuits against DIB have abandoned their claims against DIB (one in August 2010 and the other in March 2011).
-Six civil lawsuits against DIB remain pending as of the date of this Base Prospectus.
+Accordingly, six civil lawsuits against DIB remain pending as of the date of this Base Prospectus.
 DIB is currently in the discovery phase of this litigation.
-During the first part of the discovery phase, the document discovery phase, the parties exchanged relevant documents (the documentary discovery process having been completed by DIB in late 2012) and this document discovery phase concluded on 15 December 2014.
-The next step is the deposition phase where the parties identify and take testimony of relevant witnesses in depositions under oath.
+During the first part of the discovery phase, the document discovery phase, the parties exchanged relevant documents (this was completed by DIB in late 2012, but was subsequently extended a number of times as the plaintiffs then asked for further documentation).
+The document discovery phase has now concluded for DIB but remains open for some co-defendants.
+Concurrently, the parties have moved to the next step in the discovery phase, being the deposition phase, where the parties identify and take testimony of relevant witnesses in depositions under oath.
 Once discovery is completed, DIB can seek its dismissal from all of the civil lawsuits by moving for summary judgment.
 To obtain such summary judgment, DIB must show that it is entitled to dismissal because the evidence uncovered during discovery would not permit a fact finder to hold DIB liable for damages.

-DIB believes that it has meritorious defences to these claims, has defended itself and intends to continue to defend itself vigorously.
+In addition to the civil lawsuits mentioned above, in 2016 DIB was named as co-defendant in five additional civil lawsuits, the plaintiffs in four of which brought claims under the Justice Against Sponsors of Terrorism Act (JASTA) relating to the terrorist attacks on 11 September 2001.
+However, all these five lawsuits against DIB have been dismissed in 2017.
+DIB believes that it has meritorious defences to the remaining pending claims, has defended itself and intends to continue to defend itself vigorously.
 No provision has been made in respect of any outstanding 9/11 legal proceedings against DIB as professional advice indicates that it is unlikely that any significant or material costs or loss, other than legal costs in connection with the defence, are expected to be incurred, although U.S. litigation is by its nature uncertain and it is therefore not always possible to accurately predict any outcome in terms of withdrawals, dismissal or ultimate liability.